mramanathan/OCR4wikisource/README.md

 ====

-* This program uplads single page PDF to google drive.
+* This program uploads single page PDF to google drive.
 Google accepts 10 page PDF files.
 Create 10 page pdf files, upload, split the text files for faster operations.
 * Give a web interface using Django or Flask.
 * Port to other Operating Systems like Windows.